-Isaac and Mikael met in Ojai, California in 2016 and confessed a shared interest in songs from the Great American Songbook.
+Isaac and Mikael met in Ojai, California and confessed a shared interest in songs from the Great American Songbook.
 Their collaboration resulted in a fresh new take on these old songs by way of Isaac’s classic vocal delivery and Mikael’s unorthodox accompaniment using synthesizers.

 “Downloading” is the name of the practice where Jorgensen is at a keyboard, Koren on a mic and they record themselves improvising songs together.
 Lyrics blur into phonetics and Jorgensen’s chord choices become less and less predictable, but no less interesting and adventurous.
 Five ideas would be captured, named, uploaded to a private playlist on SoundCloud and then, with any luck, completely forgotten about.